When you hear the term “worldbuilding,” what comes to mind?

 Crucially, muggle technology, like electricity, does not work properly in magical environments.
 Rowling’s decision affects her characters in many ways, the least of which is that all their school research requires dusty library books instead of Google.

 Struggling to create a world for your characters?
-Try some of these strategies:
+Try some of these strategies for worldbuilding:

-- Mix and match.
 Take two ideas from different places, put them together and add your own twist to create a whole new world.
+This is especially helpful if you don’t know how to get started.

 Remember that worldbuilding isn’t the whole story